 After 4 months in the feedlot the producer recorded sporadic sudden deaths in the wether lambs not associated with any of the signs they understood as being attributed to 'water belly'.
 They had also noticed that as a group, all of the lambs in the feedlot seemed quiet and slightly 'off'.

 At the subsequent visit, all three deceased animals had mild yellowing of the sclera and grey-yellow oral mucosa.
-Post mortem revealed generalised jaundice, bronze-coloured friable livers, dark red, swollen kidneys and dark red urine in each carcase.
+Post-mortem revealed generalised jaundice, bronze-coloured friable livers, dark red, swollen kidneys and dark red urine in each carcass.

 Following removal of the pellets two wethers died two days later, and then the deaths stopped.
 Within a week the owner reported that the sheep had improved in demeanour.